Preventing Mildew, Mold, and Mycotoxins

 So why introduce one health hazard to prevent another?

-Instead, consider the Austin Air Healthmate which uses a combination of HEPA and activated carbon filtration technology.
-The medical-grade HEPA will effectively remove mold spores from the air.
+Instead, consider the Austin Air Healthmate which uses a combination of Certified HEPA Material and activated carbon filtration technology.
+The medical-grade Certified HEPA Material will effectively remove mold spores from the air.
 And because of its adsorbent properties, activated carbon can trap mycotoxins.
 The Healthmate also uses zeolite which is often hailed as a mycotoxin binder.

 To all those impacted by the storm this week, stay safe and know that we’re thinking about you.